 Downstream apprx.
 1/2 mile from School House crag about 4.25 miles downstream from Ohiopyle (apprx.
 25min by bicycle).
 The crag access trail is on your left across from bench and pulloff after white mile marker 76 on bike trail.
 This crag can also be accessed by Hiking up from Bruner Run take out apprx.
 1.4 miles

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Maple Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Maple Wall: